thevirtuoso1973/thevirtuoso1973-blog/content/showcase/gsa-ultra.md

 Thanks to GSA Capital for sending me these cool t-shirts for my standing in their recent hackathon.
-I placed 109 out of over 900 UK undergrads/postgrads.
+I placed 109 out of over 900 undergrads/postgrads worldwide.
 Congrats to the winners!

 ![Image of T-shirts](/img/t_shirt.jpg)